-You’ll make this pork chop recipe many times since it’s the fastest and easiest way to make pork chops in the oven.
+I’ve been making this recipe for years now and my family really love it.
+I’m sure, you’ll make this baked pork chop recipe many times too since it’s the fastest and easiest way to make pork chops in the oven.
 In only 5 minutes, you’ll prep everything, and in 10-12 minutes, this baked pork chops will be done and ready to eat.
-And the butter sauce is super easy to make as well.

 - Salt and ground black pepper – You can rub the pork chops with salt and pepper, but you also can use other spices like paprika and onion powder if you prefer.
 I prefer just salt and pepper because the garlic butter sauce is already very flavorful.

-- Pork chops – I recommend purchasing pork that has no antibiotics or added hormones.
-ButcherBox has some great pork options as they source their pork from cage-free farms.
-If you are picking pork chops up at the stores, try to pick an evenly thick cut so you don’t end up with overcooked tips.
-I like to buy at least 1-inch thick pork chops.
+- Pork chops – Try to pick an evenly thick cut, so you don’t end up with overcooked tips.
+I like to buy at least 1 to 2 inches thick.
 Also, you make this recipe with boneless pork chops (loin chop or pork loin) or bone-in pork chops and even with thick cut pork chops.
-This recipe also works well with chicken breasts (see my garlic butter chicken breast recipe for reference.)
+This recipe also works well with chicken breasts (see my baked chicken breast recipe for reference.)

 - First, preheat the oven to 425°F. Pat dry the pork chops with a paper towel to remove any leftover moisture from the packaging.
-Then, season the pork chops well with salt and pepper.
+Then, season both sides well with salt and pepper.
 The amount of salt and pepper depends on your taste.

 - Prepare the butter sauce by melting four tablespoons of butter in the microwave or stove.
 Once it’s melted, add the chopped thyme and garlic.
 Stir well, and set aside.